 Manuscript Submission Tracking Applications

-The (Submission) Grinder, launched a beta version in late 2013.
-This web-based submission tracker aims to take over for Duotrope, which now charges $50 per year for its service.
+The (Submission) Grinder is a web-based submission tracker that aims to take over for Duotrope, which now charges $50 per year for its service.
 The (Submission) Grinder even accepts an imported .csv file from Duotrope’s export function, to make the transition easier.
 The site is still very new, but it is promising and the site administrator is eager to hear from users.
-I would say that this submission tracker is especially for genre fiction writers who don’t need to track custom markets.
-Currently, you can only track a market that’s already listed on their site.
+If you need to track a market that isn’t currently listed in the application, you can submit one to be added.

 Submittable deserves some mention here.
 This submission manager by is used by magazines, journals, book publishers, and agents to receive submissions, but as a contributor you can use it to monitor any submissions you’ve sent via the application, at any of the venues that use Submittable.
 I wouldn’t be surprised if, someday, they add a way to track other submissions with this.
 Until then, like Duotrope, it’s only useful if you happen to be submitting to a publication that’s already on their list.